fjpacheco/prex_core_challenge/README.md

 Si tuviéramos un recurso de I/O, como una base de datos, ahí sí conviene usar el Mutex asincrónico para proveer el acceso mutable compartido a esa conexión o pool de conexiones a la base de datos.

 > [!TIP]
-> Citando a [Alice Ryhl](https://www.linkedin.com/in/aliceryhl/), Maintener de Tokio: "_You should only use an asynchronous lock if you need to .await something while the lock is locked.
+> Citando a [Alice Ryhl](https://www.linkedin.com/in/aliceryhl/), Maintainer de Tokio: "_You should only use an asynchronous lock if you need to .await something while the lock is locked.
 Usually, this is not necessary, and you should avoid using an asynchronous lock when you can.
 Asynchronous locks are a lot slower than blocking locks._"
 >
 > https://draft.ryhl.io/blog/shared-mutable-state/